 A conversation with Nawal El Saadawi, activist, feminist, writer, doctor.
 She is the author of forty-seven books, including Women and Sex, Memoirs From the Women’s Prison, and God Dies by the Nile.
-Seventy-nine years old, she is one of the most outspoken agitators for women’s rights in Egypt.
+Seventy-nine years old, she has long been one of the most outspoken agitators for women’s rights in Egypt.

 Nawal El Saadawi: I am very angry today.
 Look at this silly magazine: they have misquoted me.
 It reads, “I am bigger than the president.”
 Who am I to say I am bigger than the president?
 Though, I admit, I do think that novelists are more important than politicians.
 No one knows who the president was during Virginia Woolf ’s time.
 Do they?
 Do you?
 This is a conspiracy or ignorance.
 I will call the editor of the magazine or write about it in my column in Al Masry Al Youm.
 I read the newspapers in the evening, because it spoils my mood.
 I must save the mornings to write.